 At Oxspring Primary School we deliver a broad and balanced curriculum to all our pupils and we ensure the requirements of the new National Curriculum are met through a range of engaging and stimulating experiences.
 The school curriculum has a thematic approach covering the subjects of Design and Technology, History, Geography, Music, Art, PE, Computing, Languages, RE, PSHE and Citizenship.
 All children must study the Core Curriculum, which includes English, Mathematics and Science.
 We deliver Spanish and French in Key Stage 2.
-Since September 2016 we have used the Chris Quigley Essentials Curriculum to plan the learning opportunities for our pupils.
-Click here if you would like further information.

 The Reception children in the Class 1 follow the Early Years Foundation Curriculum, which they have followed in a Nursery or Pre-School setting.
 The children are assessed against this curriculum at the end of the Reception year.